RenRenJuan/ADAPTVSQL/README.md

 In my wage labor career, this was probably the most impactful piece of work.
 Givaudan at the time was in a duopoly with International Flavors and Fragrances and was a wholly owned subsidiary of Hoffman LaRoche.
-Today it is the industry dominator eclipsing IFF and separated from Roche to become an indepdent compancy.
+Today it is the industry dominator eclipsing IFF and separated from Roche to become an independent company.
 I believe the workflow system for which I provided the engine and a remote capability and Harish Diwan provided most of the app was critical in this success.